dkm/OsmAnd-AddressMaps/README.md

-# OsmAnd-AddressvMaps
+# OsmAnd-Address Maps
-scripts to create address maps for OsmAnd<br>
+Scripts to create address maps for OsmAnd<br>
 This is based on the new functionality in OsmAndMapCreator for versions newer than mid May 2016.